balramsinghindia/after.js/README.md

 export default Document;
 ```

-If you were using something like `styled-components`, and you need to wrap you entire app with some sort of additional provider or function, you can do this with `renderPage()`.
+If you were using something like `styled-components`, and you need to wrap you entire app with some sort of additional provider or function, you can do this with `renderPage()` See example `basicStyledComponent`.

 ```js
 // ./src/Document.js